rsksmart/devportal-1.0/kb/hardhat-project-on-rsk.md

 Copy the below initial set up code for the Token transfer contract into your integrated development environment.
 We’ll implement the functions in the smart contract as we go along.

-> Note that there are several places marked with `// TODO` as comments.
-> This tutorial will guide you on how to complete this implementation.

 ### 4.2.
 Code walkthrough